 Many smaller suppliers have been ranked higher on customer service than many of their big six competitors.

-In the latest independent uSwitch survey of more than 17,000 UK energy consumers, households rated their suppliers in categories including customer service, value for money, transfer process and likely to recommend.
-Only two suppliers received the top score of 5 out of 5 stars in the best energy customer service 2018 customer ratings guide — and they were small suppliers Octopus and Bulb.
+In the latest independent Uswitch survey of more than 17,000 UK energy consumers, households rated their suppliers in categories including customer service, value for money, transfer process and likely to recommend.
+Eight suppliers received the top score of 5 out of 5 stars in the best energy customer service 2019 customer ratings guide — and none of those were big six companies.